sabarishraja/MOVIE-RECOMMENDATION-SYSTEM-USING-ML/README.md

 # MOVIE-RECOMMENDATION-SYSTEM-USING-ML

 ### This is an Machine Learning project based on reinforcement learning.
-The motive is to recommend movies to users based on the movies they hve liked or previously watched.
+The motive is to recommend movies to users based on the movies they have liked or previously watched.
 There are two ways to see handle this project.
 --> Content Based Recommendation System - Recommending movies based on the content(genre,storyline,plt,etc.)
 --> Popularity Based Recommendation System - Recommending movies based on the popularity count among other    &emsp &emsp &emsp &emsp viewers